RichardLee02/HypeBeast/README.md

 - Reducing moderate and semantic coupling, such that a change in one class will not cause a bug or compile error in the other class
   - By adhering to the Single Point of Control, it is best to make a change in only one place
-- Having helper methods to reduce code duplication and improve readability
+- Having helper methods to decrease duplicated code and to improve readability
+  - HypeBeastApplication and HypeBeastGUI have code that can be refactored into helper methods to shorten and reduce error in code by having only one placement